St. Anthony’s Monastery

 Practical Tips for Your Visit

-• Wear comfortable shoes and clothing suitable for exploring the desert environment.
+• Wear comfortable shoes and clothing suitable for the desert environment.

-• Carry a water bottle and stay hydrated throughout your visit.
+• Carry a water bottle to stay hydrated.

 • Respect the monastery’s rules and dress modestly, as it is a sacred place.